 After there, we moved here:

-Ok, there is no street view for this house - where my parents still live.
+This is where my parents still live.
 In June, they will have been there for 40 years!
 40!!!!
 You can kind of see, they live on a golf course and it was a great place to really grow up.
 I was there from 1st grade until I left for college.

 Denton and I still go out there a few times per month for dinner.
 I wouldn't mind my parents moving into something smaller than their 5 bedroom house, but at their age, that doesn't seem realistic to pack-up, sell and move.
 The house is still nice, but I know when it is time to sell, us kids will have to either take a bath on it, or do some renovations before selling it.